 I thought, hmm, that’s interesting – how is this a new take on innovation?
 It turns out that the “jobs to be done” concept seems to take the opposite track and hew closely to more recent literature that focuses on the customer.

 The big downside of the disruptive innovation concept that he introduced had trouble with validation in the corporate world.
 Many of us innovators developed disruptive innovations that may or may not have been in the customer’s best interest.
-This was one of the main points of the Innovators Dilemma – innovative new products and services typically do not serve the same market that the core business does – it’s a new market, yet to emerge or has only begun to emerge.
+This was one of the main points of the Innovators Dilemma – innovative new products and services typically do not serve the same market that the core business does – it’s a new market yet to emerge or has only begun to emerge.

 One wonders when one comes across Christensen’s “Jobs To Be Done” concept.

 The only issue is – what does the customer truly want?
 I mean, what do they actually want – outside of the context of your business?
-This is one reason why I feel that there is a mismatch between supply and demand – the customer is looking for solutions, and the business can only provide solutions in the context of themselves.
-The company continues to see itself with a specific identity when the customer does not typically care about the companies identity – they need something done.
+This is one reason why I feel that there is a mismatch between supply and demand – the customer is looking for solutions, and the business can only provide solutions in the context of itself.
+The company continues to see itself with a specific identity when the customer does not typically care about the company’s identity – they need something done.

 Here’s an example:

 I like to use the travel business because it’s an excellent example of how we’ve gone from intermediation to disintermediation and back again.
 Before the internet, most trips were booked by agents – one would have a travel agent that they trusted – someone who maybe started by asking you several questions about the kind of trip you’d like, then book the right trip for you.
 With subsequent trips, they would take your feedback, continue to refine your preferences, and eventually book you the perfect trip.
 You had to pick up the phone and talk to them; then, they would book it all for you.